Lightmatter/django-hydra/{{cookiecutter.repo_name}}/README.md

    - Remotely next will first run `yarn build` to create a set of static assets and then run `yarn start` to handle routing traffic and doing SSR

 ## Github
-- This repo is setup to use [lint-staged](https://github.com/okonet/lint-staged) and [husky](https://github.com/typicode/husky) in order to do some clean up prior to committing your code.
+- This repo is set up to use [lint-staged](https://github.com/okonet/lint-staged) and [husky](https://github.com/typicode/husky) in order to do some clean up prior to committing your code.
 If js, css or scss files are present in your commit they will be linted.
 If you notice your files are not being linted every time you commit (with information printed from Husky...
 'Running tasks...') then you should try removing node_modules and running `yarn` again.
 If git is not initialized before node_modules installed this will fail continually.

 ## Useful Commands